manuca/opengl_spring_demo/README.md

 compiles and runs.

-Below you'll find instructions to compile under OSX, I don't remember the exact paramters I used to compile under linux/win32 but it was really easy just Google for it (search for "compile with glut under linux" or something).
+Below you'll find instructions to compile under OSX, I don't remember the exact parameters I used to compile under linux/win32 but it was really easy just Google for it (search for "compile with glut under linux" or something).

 Unfortunately the code has spanish comments and names.